 New strategies can be tested using a demo account.
 Demo accounts offer a risk-free way to test an approach using live market prices.
 It is possible to run live and demo accounts at the same time, enabling the trial of your new strategy even as you continue to actively trade with your established approach.

 Paradigm shifts occur when fundamental aspects of the economy or financial markets are altered.
-The changes in the investment environment can cause trends to end and prices to pivot in another direction, often for a significant amount of time.
+Changes in the investment environment can cause trends to end and prices to pivot in another direction, often for a significant amount of time.

 This information is for educational purposes only and should not be taken as investment advice, personal recommendation, or an offer of, or solicitation to, buy or sell any financial instruments.